Wareside: Governance

+There are three tiers of local government covering Wareside, at parish, district, and county level: Wareside Parish Council, East Hertfordshire District Council, and Hertfordshire County Council.
+The parish council meets at Wareside Village Hall, beside the Chequers Inn in the centre of the village.

-Prior to 1894, Wareside was part of the civil parish of Ware.
-Under the Local Government Act 1894 any parish which straddled urban and rural sanitary districts, as Ware did, was to be split to have separate parishes for each part.
-The part of the parish of Ware outside the urban sanitary district therefore became the parish of Ware Rural with effect from 4 December 1894, when the first parish meeting was held.
-Later that month, on 28 December 1894, the similarly named but much larger Ware Rural District came into effect as the higher tier authority.
+Prior to 1894, Wareside was part of the parish of Ware.
+Under the Local Government Act 1894, any parish which straddled urban and rural sanitary districts, as Ware did, was to be split to have separate parishes for each part.
+The part of the parish of Ware outside the urban sanitary district therefore became the parish of Ware Rural in December 1894.
+The new parish was included in the similarly named but much larger Ware Rural District.
 The Ware Rural District covered several parishes, including the Ware Rural parish.

-Ware Rural parish was initially governed by a parish meeting, but a parish council was established for it in April 1895.
+Ware Rural parish initially had a parish meeting rather than a parish council.
+A parish council was established for it in April 1895.
 Ware Rural parish became part of the district of East Hertfordshire on 1 April 1974, when the Ware Rural District was abolished.
-The parish of Ware Rural was renamed Wareside on 2 May 1991, with the parish taking the name of the largest settlement within its boundaries.
+The parish of Ware Rural was renamed Wareside in 1991, with the parish taking the name of the largest settlement within its boundaries.